Spectre113/Metalytics/content/docs/2025/Metalytics/week6.md

 ## Features

 **Implemented Features:**
-- **Price Prediction**: Short-term forecasting for Gold and Silver using LSTM and baseline models
+- **Price Prediction**: Short-term forecasting for Gold and Silver using XGBoost and LSTM models
 - **Real-time News Feed**: Automated parsing from metalinfo.ru with source links
 - **Interactive Charts**: Dynamic price visualization with zoom/pan capabilities
 - **Responsive Design**: Adaptive interface for desktop and mobile devices